Cretezy/dSock/README.md

 dSock has multiple types of tests to ensure stability and maximum coverage.

+You can run all tests by running `scripts/run-tests`.
+You can also run individual test suites (see below)

 #### End-to-end (E2E)

 You can run the E2E tests by running `scripts/run-e2e`.
 The E2E tests are located inside the `e2e` directory.